terasolunaorg/terasoluna-gfw/CONTRIBUTING.md

 e.g.)

 ```
-git commit -a -m "#999: Fixes typos in CodeListInterceptor.rst"
+git commit -a -m "#999: Fixes typos in CodeListInterceptor"
 ```